asmagill/hammerspoon_core/eventtap/README.md

 ### Usage

-`hs.eventtap.event.newKeyEvent` has been modified so that it can generate `flagChanged` events or `keyUp`/`keyDown` events.
+`hs.eventtap.event.newKeyEvent` has been modified so that it can generate `flagsChanged` events or `keyUp`/`keyDown` events.
 According to Apple's current documentation for the `CGEventCreateKeyboardEvent` function, this is the preferred approach and the Hammerspoon constructor as originally defined uses a shortcut which may not work in all instances.
 For backwards compatibility (and because in most cases it *does* work as expected), this shortcut which allows combining multiple modifiers and a single key up or down event into one event is still supported by Hammerspoon, but see the Notes section of the constructors documentation for a description of how Apple recommends arranging things.

 - - -